-Enabling VMR scheduling in single-use VMRs
+Enabling Exchange Scheduling in single-use VMRs

 This topic gives an overview of the process and prerequisites for using VMR Scheduling for Exchange with single-use VMRs.
 These VMRs are created dynamically for a specific meeting, and are only available for the duration of that meeting (and any scheduled recurrences).